2024 Solar Incentives Guide for Shakopee, MN - Tax Credits & Rebates

 Federal Solar Incentives

-Contacting your local Shakopee solar panel installation expert is the best way to learn more about how the ITC may apply to you.
+Speaking with your local Shakopee solar panel installation expert is the best way to understand how the ITC could apply to you.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more might be available at a more local level.
-Some incentives are ongoing, while others are available for a limited time.
-These incentives might be offered by the Minnesota government, or by your county or municipality.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more can be offered at a more local level.
+Certain incentives are ongoing, while others may only be available for a limited time.
+They might be provided by the Minnesota government, or by your county or municipality.

 Next Steps for Installing Solar in Shakopee